jwalker724/jsSnippetShare/README.md

 ### Code Snippets
 * [isRequired] - Form field validation class that verifies if a field is populated and if it is required and populated based on another field value (optional)
+* [Performance analysis] - Using console.time and console.timeEnd we can check or compare the performance of an operation.

 ### Tips & Tricks